-Property owners and managers of 5 or fewer rental units must complete the Small Owners Request for Inspection form found at southbendin.gov/rsvp, at this link or by contacting 311 and asking for the Department of Code Enforcement’s Program Coordinator.
+Property owners and managers can contact 3-1-1 and ask for the RSVP Program Coordinator or call 574-235-9586.
+Property owners and managers of 5 or fewer rental units must complete the Small Owners Request for Inspection form found at southbendin.gov/rsvp, at this link or by contacting 311.

 Property owners with greater than 5 rental units must complete the Excel template for more than 5 properties.

-To obtain the State Parcel Number visit this link, and use the search field in the upper left corner of map.
+To obtain the State Parcel Number visit this link, and use the search field in the upper right corner of map.

-The Certificate of Rental Safety is issued for a period of five (5) years to one (1) year.
-Property owners who initiate contact with Code Department to schedule an inspection and pass on the first inspection will be granted a five-year term.
+The Certificate of Rental Safety is issued for a period of one (1) year to five (5) years.
+Property owners who initiate contact with Neighborhood Health & Housing to schedule an inspection and pass on the first inspection will be granted a five-year term.

 Properties that require multiple visits to pass inspection will be granted a shorter period of time on the Certificate of Rental Safety.

-If the property does not pass inspection, the property owner/agent will be notified of violations, provided 60 days to allow for repairs, and be required to schedule a reinspection.
+If the property does not pass inspection, the property owner/agent will be notified of violations, provided 10 to 60 days to allow for repairs, and be required to schedule a re-inspection.
 The inspector will prepare an inspection report for the property that will be sent to the property owner and available to the renter.